luvnft/bgolf-web/_posts/2024-03-26-compare-disc-golf-discs-online-tool.md

 ## Conclusion:

 Ready, set, throw!
-[Our price comparison tool](/preisvergleich) is your new best friend when it comes to finding the best disc golf deals.
+[Our price comparison tool](/compare) is your new best friend when it comes to finding the best disc golf deals.
 Whether you’re a pro or just starting out – with us, you’ll always be ahead of the game.

 Try it out now and take advantage of the Easter deals!
 The summer season is starting, so it's probably justifiable to make a spontaneous purchase or two 😉

-Keep throwing,<br>Max
+Keep throwing,<br>Wizard of Hahz